-Empty Grocery Shelves Are Alarming.
-But They're Not Permanent
+Empty Grocery Shelves Are Alarming, But They're Not Permanent

 And at least for now, American food producers are not experiencing production troubles.
 The barren shelves are simply a reflection of the unusual increase in demand.

-Testa says his company is working to recruit out-of-work warehouse workers and truckers, from industries hit hard by the coronavirus, to help meet the urgent need at distribution centers.
+Testa says his company is working to recruit out-of-work warehouse workers and truckers from industries hit hard by the coronavirus to help meet the urgent need at distribution centers.

 While shortages persist, retail trade groups are urging people not to buy more items than they would use in a couple of weeks — to give others a chance to meet their basic needs.

-Meanwhile, grocery shopping can mean braving crowds, exactly what everyone is supposed to avoid in order to fight this pandemic.
+In addition, grocery shopping can mean braving crowds, exactly what everyone is supposed to avoid in order to fight this pandemic.
 Experts recommend attempting to shop at less-popular times of day.
 Some grocery stores also highlight their delivery options, while noting those services are barraged by orders and may experience delays.

-Many stores stores are reducing their opening hours to allow more time to restock and clean, and a few have special hours where they're open just for seniors, who are particularly vulnerable to the coronavirus.
+Many stores are reducing their opening hours to allow more time to restock and clean, and a few have special hours when they're open just for seniors, who are particularly vulnerable to the coronavirus.